tx00100xt/SeriousSamAlphaRemake/README.md

 Serious Sam Alpha Remake was created by fans of the game Serious Sam TFE and is distributed for free.

 Description: (From the author of mod)
-This is remake based on all code leftovers and original assets from alpha build.They are fixed and ported to game.
+This is remake based on all code leftovers and original assets from alpha build.
+They are fixed and ported to game.

 Author:
 Zdzichu is author this mod for windows.